NERC-CEH/irecord-dragonflies-app/README.md

-This is a Rare Arable Flowers mobile web application.
-HTML5 based offline mobile app dedicated to plant recording.
+This is a Dragonfly mobile web application.
+HTML5 based offline mobile app dedicated to UK dragonfly recording.

 ## Configuration